jizhihang/pandora/README.md

 ```

 ### Monitor the Progress ###
-In case you want to monitor the progress of the extraction task, you wiil find a log file within the folder where the descriptors will be extracted, so do a tail,
+In case you want to monitor the progress of the extraction task, you wiil find a log file within the folder where the descriptors will be extracted, so do a tail on that file.

 ```
 #!linux